Accounting Act

 Article 81

-Reports prescribed in subparagraphs 1 to 4, paragraph 1 of Article 32(1) shall be arranged in order and numbered, its number shall be re-numbered each year.
-Supplementary reports in the period of preparation after the ending of a fiscal year shall resume the numerical order of that fiscal year.
+Reports prescribed in Subparagraphs 1 to 4 of Paragraph 1 of Article 32 shall be arranged in order and numbered, while they shall be re-numbered each year.
+Supplementary reports in the period of preparation after the end of a fiscal year shall resume the numerical order of that fiscal year.

 Article 82